JustinLungu/TinyML_Predictive_Maintenance/Projects/README.md

+- autoencoder_v1.ipynb
-The code used so far for the autoencoder and cnn in google colab as well as the arduino code for the microcontroller.
+The code used so far for the autoencoder and cnn in google colab

+- cnn.ipynb
+  The code used to train the CNN

+- the Arduino folder contains code to deploy models